Let’s take a closer look at each of the TOEFL Speaking questions, starting with question one.

 You have decided that you will learn a new hobby.
 Which of the following would you choose?

-1. Study a new language
+1. a.
+Study a new language

-2. Learn how to play an instrument
+2. b.
+Learn how to play an instrument

-3. Join a sports team
+3. c.
+Join a sports team

 To me, joining a sports team would definitely be the new hobby I would choose to learn.
 For one, playing sports is an excellent way to make new friends.
 It can be difficult to meet people these days, especially ones that share a common interest.
 But, if you enjoy the sport, your teammates will obviously enjoy it too.
 Another reason I would choose to join a sports team is because it keeps you fit.
 When I used to play volleyball, it was very physical.
 I never had to go to the gym, because I was able to stay healthy by playing volleyball every week.
 These are the reasons why, if I had to learn a new hobby, I would definitely join a sports team.